ah16165/University-Study-Space-Booking-App/Paperwork/Portfolio A/Agile Development/agile_devlopment.md

 *We employed pair programming for the majority of the coding process, which allowed a really productive workflow.
 This allowed a second pair of eyes over the code and for good insights, as well as two or three brains to come up with ideas as opposed to one.

 *Initially, we deployed the product to the client whenever a major change had been introduced.
-In the latter half of the project we changed this approach to a continuous integration and approach using Circle CI, so that the client always had access to the most up to date version.
+In the latter half of the project we changed this approach to a continuous integration approach using Circle CI, so that the client always had access to the most up to date version.
 We also iterativley delivered to the user.

 *We had regular face to face meetings with our client.